Want to make money doing something completely unique?

-If you run just one hive you will be helping the situation – but only if you’re able to care for the bees properly and keep them healthy and happy.
+That’s where you could come in.
+If you run just one hive you’ll be helping the situation – but only if you’re able to care for the bees properly and keep them healthy and happy.

 Winter work generally involves the maintenance of equipment, which only takes a little time.

 You’ll no doubt get stung a few times when handling bees, especially at the beginning.
-With practice you’ll get stung less, but it’s a part of beekeeping.
-So, obviously, if you are allergic to bee stings stop reading now!
-Also, if you have neighbours check to see if there are any people with allergies living in the near vicinity.
+With practice you’ll get stung less, but generally it is a part of beekeeping.
+So, obviously, if you’re allergic to bee stings stop reading now!
+Also, if you have neighbours, check to see if there are any people with allergies living in the near vicinity – this is hugely important.

-It’s really important to look after bees properly so that they stay healthy and alive!
-Find your local association by visiting the British Beekeepers Association website.
+It’s really important to look after bees properly so that they stay healthy and – most crucially – alive.
+Find your local association by visiting the British Beekeepers Association (BBKA) website.
 Each association has its own membership fee so you’ll have to contact your local group.
-Fees are paid annually and can range from £25-35 per annum.
+Fees are paid annually and can range from £25-35.

-Most Beekeeping Associations (BKAs) have training grounds with bee colonies that you can handle.
+Most local beekeeping associations have training grounds with bee colonies that you can handle.
 Go to a few demonstrations and practice working with bees before you invest.
 Demonstrations are usually free.